-University of Central Lancashire graduate, Salem Alketbi, has risen through the ranks in the field of forensics and criminology to become First Lieutenant, Assistant Expert in the Dubai Police Force.
+University of Central Lancashire graduate, Dr Salem Alketbi, has risen through the ranks in the field of forensics and criminology to become an Expert in forensic DNA for the Dubai Police Force.

-Since high school, Salem has always had an interest in biology and genetics and for this reason he chose to study BSc (Hons) Forensic Biology at the University of Central Lancashire.
+Since high school, Salem has always had an interest in biology and genetics and this, coupled with a passion for crime novels, is the reason he chose to study BSc (Hons) Forensic Biology at the University of Central Lancashire.

 After graduating in 2011, Salem embarked on a journey with the Dubai Police Academy, where he delved into the intricacies of policing for a year.
 In 2012, he moved on to work in the Biology and DNA section of the General Department of Forensic Science and Criminology within the Dubai Police Force.
 Building on his practical experience in forensic DNA analysis, Salem returned to UCLan to complete an MSc DNA Profiling from 2013 to 2014.

 Following his second graduation, Salem continued his tenure with the Dubai Police Force, ascending to the role of Expert in the forensic DNA field.
 Over six years of service, Salem contributed to more than 1,600 cases, earning accolades such as eight first-class appreciation badges from the General Department of Forensic Science and Criminology, alongside prestigious awards like the Dubai Police Excellency Award for Best New Employee and the Winner of the Dubai Government Excellence Program 2016.